newnix/nxes/README.md

 the initial (known) authors: Byron Rakitzis, Paul Haahr, and Soren Dayton.

 ## Enhancements
-So far, this version of `es(1)` has been extended with the following primitive operations:
+So far, this successor of `es(1)` has been extended with the following primitive operations:
 1. Integer addition/subtraction (`sum` & `sub`)
 2. Integer multiplication (`mul`)
 3. Integer division (`div`)